 Monmouth Beach Beginnings …

-From the Gilded Age perspective (19th century rich and gaudy, that is), the true glory years along the Monmouth Beach seashore were from approximately 1870 to 1920.
-For some 50 years the very rich and powerful back thought our coastal community the prestige equivalent of the Rivera, the Hamptons, and Palm Springs.
+From the Gilded Age perspective (19th century rich and gaudy, that is), the true glory years along the Monmouth Beach seashore section ran from approximately 1870 to 1920.
+For some 50 years, the very rich and powerful considered the small coastal community to be the prestige equivalent of the Rivera, the Hamptons, and Palm Springs.

-The popularity of Monmouth Beach grew from that of our neighbor to the south.
-The city of Long Branch was America’s first real seashore resort.
-Beginning in 1868, soon to be elected U.S. president, Ulysses S. Grant, visited the city and fell in love.
+The popularity of Monmouth Beach would spawn from the splendor of its southern neighbor — the city of Long Branch was America’s first real seashore resort.
+Beginning in 1868, soon to be elected U.S. president, Ulysses S. Grant, visited the city and fell in love with the area.
 Grant would return many times during his eight years (from 1869-1877) as the nation’s chief executive.
 Six more vacationing Presidents followed him.
 First Lady Mary Lincoln had “put the city on the map” when she first visited in August 1861.

 To escape the clamor of Long Branch then, many of the nation’s elite families made their homes just over the border in Monmouth Beach — they stayed usually during the summer.
 Time, tide, and trends ended those days, but many people remained to make the community the great place it is today.

 According to a June 23, 1924 article in the Long Branch Daily Record, Benjamin Harrison, America’s 23rd President, was a regular visitor to Monmouth Beach in the late 1880s when our borough was an exclusive coastal resort.
 Also, a July 1897 New York Times report had President William McKinley scheduled to visit Monmouth Beach that summer as a guest of the Houghtons at the MB Clubhouse Hotel.

 “The beginning is the most important part of the work.”